‘I need to be a mum’: New mothers forced back to work early as mortgages soar

-‘I need to be a mum’: New mothers forced back to work early as mortgage rates soar
+New mothers forced back to work early as mortgage rates soar: ‘I need to be a mum’

 ‘I feel like the weight of the world is on my shoulders,’ Feride Seferaj tells The Independent

-Catapulting mortgage payments are piling pressure on women to cut short their maternity leave and head back to work.
+Catapulting mortgage payments are forcing women to cut short their maternity leave and head back to work.

 The couple, who live in Coventry, had organised their finances with precision, leaving enough aside for the odd holiday and modest treat.